Dhravya/cloudflare-saas-stack/README.md

 That's it.
 You're ready to go!
 Next time, you can just run `bun run dev` and start developing.

 When you're ready to deploy, run `bun run deploy` to deploy to Cloudflare.

+> If it fails, get your account id using these [steps](https://github.com/Dhravya/cloudflare-saas-stack/issues/11#issuecomment-2246060464) and set the `CLOUDFLARE_ACCOUNT_ID` environment variable to. your account id.
+See [this issue](https://github.com/Dhravya/cloudflare-saas-stack/issues/11) for details.

 ### Manual setup